PacifiCorp

+The company is planning on keeping only 3 of its 22 coal-fired power stations operational beyond 2040 and is planning to source 56% of its yearly consumption with renewable energy by 2040.

 History

 Pacific Power & Light was formed in 1910 from the merger of several financially troubled utilities in Oregon and Washington to form the Pacific Power & Light Company.
 It gradually expanded its reach to include most of Oregon, as well as portions of California, Washington and Wyoming.
 In 1984, it reorganized itself as a holding company, PacifiCorp, headquartered in Portland with Pacific Power as its main subsidiary.

 Utah Power and Light (UP&L) was organized on 6 September 1912 from the merger of four electric companies in Utah, Idaho and Wyoming and was a Salt Lake City subsidiary of a large holding company, Electric Bond and Share Company (EBASCO) of New York.
 Within four years of its organization, UP&L had purchased twenty-seven other electric companies in the general Utah area, and eventually absorbed more than one hundred thirty.
 In 1881, one of those companies had made Salt Lake City the fifth city in the world with central station electricity.

 In 1954, Pacific Power & Light merged with the Mountain States Power Company, essentially doubling the company's service area.
 In 1961, the company purchased the California Oregon Power Company, extending its service into southern Oregon and northern California.

 In 1977, PacifiCorp spun off its coal mining interests into a mining company known as NERCO, which was eventually listed on the New York Stock Exchange and ranked as high as 353 on the Fortune 500 list of the largest American companies.
 Through its majority interest in NERCO, PacifiCorp was involved in the mining of coal, oil, natural gas, gold, silver, and uranium.
 PacifiCorp still owned 82% of NERCO in 1993, when it was acquired by the mining giant Rio Tinto Group.

-In 1987, PacifiCorp acquired Utah Power & Light.
-After the merger with regulator approval on January 9, 1989, Pacific Power and Utah Power operated as divisions of PacifiCorp.
+In August 1987, PacifiCorp agreed to acquire Utah Power & Light.
+The merger was completed in January 1989.

-In 2001, PacifiCorp was purchased by Scottish Power.
-Since 2006, PacifiCorp has been a wholly owned subsidiary of Berkshire Hathaway Energy (formerly MidAmerican), itself an affiliate of Berkshire Hathaway.
+In 2001, PacifiCorp was acquired by Scottish Power.

+In 2006, PacifiCorp was acquired by Berkshire Hathaway Energy, a division of Berkshire Hathaway, for $5.1 billion in cash.

 In a July 2006 reorganization, Pacific Power's territory in central and eastern Wyoming was merged with the Utah Power territory to form Rocky Mountain Power.

-In September 2021, PacifiCorp presented a plan to keep 3 out of 22 coal power plants operational beyond 2040 and to source 56% of its yearly consumption with renewable energy by 2040.